Skip to main content

 This illustrates how case rules can be used for specifying decision rules based on values of variables.

-For example, consider the following query which outputs the values of the vector [1,2,3,4,5] if the values are less than 3 OR larger than 4:
+The following query which returns the set of values of the vector [1,2,3,4,5] that are less than 3 or larger than 4:

 select i